 The UK market still has an appetite for physical purchases over digital, but that also depends on the film studios providing A listed entertainment to for the discerning consumer to purchase.
 The second half of 2012 provided proof of this appetite, as the releases of hit movies The Dark Knight, The Hunger Games, Avengers and Prometheus saw an increase in the sales of Blu-ray and DVD.

 If the entertainment companies can tweak their release schedule whilst at the same time improving on the quality of releases and content, then certainly there is an active and hungry market that wants to purchase a higher-value physical item be it packaged DVD or Blu-ray case, especially when it is provided with more collection value and special packaging as a box-set or limited Blu-ray releases title.

-Already signs show that the entertainment industry have taken active note and showing a ability to adapt fast with the recent 2013 sales figures of grade A listed movies doing very well with titles such as The Hobbit, Les Misérables, Zero Dark Thirty, Skyfall and Life of Pi.
+Signs already show that the entertainment industry have taken active note and showing an ability to adapt fast with the 2013 sales figures of grade A listed movies doing very well with titles such as The Hobbit, Les Misérables, Zero Dark Thirty, Skyfall and Life of Pi.

 Since the launch of digital downloads, consumers now have a choice to download individual tracks rather than entire albums.
 In the USA, the total number of single tracks downloaded in 2012 was 1336 million.
 If we average out an album to contain 10 tracks, then this is the equivalent of 133.6 million digital albums.

 Perhaps the most surprising trend is the massive digital market share captured by the video game industry, this looks to dominate the digital sphere as well as gain on the physical units sold as more and more game developers look to the social online model for direct games sales and in-app purchases.